vectordotdev/vector/rfcs/2023-09-19-18604-metrics-data-model-refactor.md

 - [ ] Update the Protocol Buffers/Vector conversion code to handle the decomposing of aggregated histograms
-- [ ] Refactor `Distribution` in `MetricValue` to subsume `AggregatedHistogram` and `Sketch` (refactoring of `MetricValue`, updating components to use new variant/subvariants, updating Protocol Buffers/Vector conversion code)
+- [ ] Refactor `Distribution` in `MetricValue` to subsume `AggregatedHistogram` and `Sketch` (refactoring of `MetricValue`, updating components to use new `Distribution` variant, updating Protocol Buffers/Vector conversion code)